SAP/fundamental-ngx/README.md

 -   Features and enhancements are developed to the latest version of fundamental-ngx.

--   Bugfixes could be downported to the latest ngx version, which which is compiled with second last Angular version.
+-   Bugfixes can be downported to the latest ngx version, which is compiled with the second last Angular version.

 ## <a name="5"></a>5.
 Contributing